Secs. 26-1--26-30. - Reserved.

-(c) The administrator shall report to the Department of Conservation and Recreation, in a method and on a time schedule established by the Department, a listing of each land disturbing activity in the locality for which a plan has been approved under this article.
+(c) The administrator shall report to the Virginia Department of Environmental Quality, in a method and on a time schedule established by the Department, a listing of each land disturbing activity in the locality for which a plan has been approved under this article.

 Sec.
 26-40. - Issuance of land disturbing permit.

 (a) Following approval of an erosion and sediment control plan, and receipt of the bond or other security required by section 26-38, and upon the request of the applicant, the permit issuing authority shall issue a permit for the land disturbing activities that are the subject of the approved plan.
 Each permit authorizing any land disturbing activity shall be conditioned upon the agreement of the person carrying out the plan (i) to allow for periodic inspections of the land disturbing activity, and (ii) to provide a responsible land disturber on site during all land disturbing activity.
 The permit issuing authority may require, as a condition of permit issuance, that the person responsible for carrying out the plan must provide monitoring, and must make reports thereof to the administrator, to ensure compliance with the approved plan and to determine whether the measures required in the plan are effective in controlling erosion and sediment.